Nature, Society and Politics

 - A supporting module allows students to personalise their study programmes by pursuing courses related to their specialisation.
 Students can choose from a wide range of courses from the University of Fribourg, as well as other universities.
 Depending on the student's prior education and training, the supporting module may also be used to fill in gaps.

 - The master's thesis is carried out under the supervision of a professor and makes up a very substantial part of the programme.

-This programme is intended for motivated students who are interested in pursuing a career in research e.g. by pursuing a PhD or in the public or private sector e.g. in environmental consulting and management, spatial planning and development, administration, public institutions (local, cantonal, federal, international), iternational organisations such as NGOs or the UN institutions of sustainable development.
-The specialised master's degree does not give access to the teacher education for baccalaureate schools (DEEM or LDM) of the University of Fribourg.
+This programme is intended for motivated students who are interested in pursuing a career in research e.g. by pursuing a PhD or in the public or private sector e.g. in environmental consulting and management, spatial planning and development, administration, public institutions (local, cantonal, federal, international), international organisations such as NGOs or the UN institutions of sustainable development.
+The specialised master's degree does not give access to the teacher educatio for baccalaureate schools (DEEM or LDM) of the University of Fribourg.

 Structure of studies